Nuclear Investment Costs - Trouble on the Horizon?

 Energy Crunch in 2015 - the Future is Nuclear

-gas-cooled reactors) nuclear power stations on grounds of age.
-Neither new renewable generators nor new nuclear will be built
+power stations on grounds of age.
+Neither new renewable generators nor new nuclear will be built in sufficient quantities

-on energy supply in IET News in June 2010, Tony Roulstone argues that the Energy Act of 2008 together
+article on energy supply in IET News in June 2010, Tony Roulstone argues that the Energy Act of 2008

-with the related Climate Change Act represent a sea change for energy strategy and identifies why the lights will not
+together with the related Climate Change Act represent a sea change for energy strategy and identifies why the lights will

-go out in 2015.
-However, there are big decisions for the new Government in reshaping the energy market and major opportunities
+not go out in 2015.
+However, there are big decisions for the new Government in reshaping the energy market and major

-for UK manufacturing resulting from the investment that have to made in electricity generation which will require investment
+opportunities for UK manufacturing resulting from the investment that have to made in electricity generation which will require

-reasons and priorites for restarting investment in nuclear.
+both some reasons and priorities for restarting investment in nuclear.

 The Future is Nuclear